hugorbarbosa/cpp-coding-style-guide/README.md

 // The declarations inside of the namespace should not be indented.

-class B : public A { // Brace in the same line for classes/structs/enums.
+class b : public a { // Brace in the same line for classes/structs/enums.
 public: // No indentation.
-    // ...
+    // ...indentation of the code inside...
 };

-void some_function()
+void my_function()
 { // Brace in a new line for functions.
     if (condition) { // Space between "if" and "(", and brace in the same line. some_function(); // Indentation of the code inside.